-See also, Town of Lyman Personnel Policy Handbook, Section 3
+See Appendix K - Municipal Code of Ethics See also, Town of Lyman Personnel Policy Handbook, Section 3

 TRAINING & RESOURCES

 The Town encourages committee members to participate in ongoing training to enhance their understanding of municipal governance and their roles and responsibilities.
 Committees and volunteers are also encouraged to consult the Town Manager on procedural, policy, or any other matters of interest.
 Some training courses may be available at no cost, while others are offered through the Maine Municipal Association (MMA) as part of the Town's membership.